mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 ### NOTES
 Total Time: **0 Mins** &nbsp;Run: **0 km** &nbsp;Ride: **~0 km**

-Left hip is stiff and sore (anterior and lateral) today.
+Snow is back in the forecast for today ☹️
 <!----->

-Snow.
+Left hip (anterior and lateral) is stiff and sore; enough for me to wonder how hard I should be pushing the workouts...

 <!---->
 ## THURSDAY FEB 23